ivalab/Bundler/INSTALL.md

 ```

 at which point, the compilation will crash due to a missing "-lblas" linker
 option.
 Should happen about 3 times.
-Just go into the src sub-directory and
+Just go into the src sub-directory
-copy/paste the compile command with "-lblas" added to the command line.
-It
+and copy/paste the compile command with "-lblas" added to the command line.
-will compile fine.
-Go back up to the build directory and then type
+It will compile fine.
+Go back up to the build directory and then type make
-make again.
+again.
 It will then finish compiling.

+If using ATLAS, then you may want to read up in
+/usr/share/doc/libatlas3gf-base/README.Debian for alternating between
+the standard BLAS and the ATLAS/BLAS versions.

 I don't know cmake well enough to figure out how to fix the problem.
 Once I deconstruct the Bundler code, I should have a better fix.